 Dr Trevor RyanProgram Convenor (Research and Special Projects)

-Trevor Ryan is an Assistant Professor at the University of Canberra Faculty of Law.
+Trevor Ryan is an Associate Professor at the University of Canberra Faculty of Law.
 He teaches Legal Theory and Constitutional Law.
 His other research interests include the relationship between law and demographic change, theories of regulation and activism, and various topics in Japanese law.
 He has also published a novel about Japanese law, Dear Judge Ichiro.
 Trevor was a visiting scholar at Chuo University from 2006–2008.

 Dr Giorgio Fabio ColomboProgram Convenor (ANJeL-in-Europe Convenor)

-Giorgio Fabio Colombo is Associate Professor of Law at the Graduate School of Law of Nagoya University, where he is in charge of Comparative private law and International commercial arbitration.
+Giorgio Fabio Colombo is (Full) Professor of Law at the Graduate School of Law of Nagoya University, where he is in charge of Comparative private law and International commercial arbitration.
 Before that he was Visiting researcher at Ritsumeikan University (Kyoto), Adjunct Professor of Japanese Law at “Ca’ Foscari” University of Venice, Italy and Research fellow of Comparative law at the University of Pavia.
 His research focuses on ADR, Arbitration, Private comparative law, Law and literature, and legal cultures.